 Food and Drink – What to eat

-You will see some other restaurants as well, with a Vietnamese name on the way as you explore the town and these places sell grilled pork or goat meat.
+You will see some other Vietnamese restaurants as well as you explore the town and these places sell grilled pork or goat meat.
 Give this a shot, they are pretty delicious!
 While walking along the Son River in the afternoon, you will be able to also find some cool street food vendors setting up their tables and chairs on the bank.
 They sell BBQ pork, duck, chicken, and beer.
-Enjoy this if you have the chance to.
+Enjoy this if you have the chance.

-Whether you have a week or just 2 days in Phong Nha, there are some certain places that you should definitely not miss out on and therefore should prioritize!
+Whether you have a week or just two days in Phong Nha, there are some specific places that you should definitely prioritize!
 You can either do the following by yourself or take a guided tour through your hostel/hotel.
 Tours are mentioned as the list goes on, and to do it yourself, you will find a map of the Phong Nha loop as you scroll down.

 Phong Nha is the first cave in the area that opened to the public.
 The US Army dropped over a thousand bombs in Central Vietnam including this area during the Vietnam War.
 Phong Nha cave was actually used during this time as a hospital and a place to hide from the bombs.
-There should have been so many items left over from the war left in the caves, but floods come every year and sweep away what’s inside.
+There were probably many items left over from the war in these caves, but floods come every year and sweep away what’s inside.
 However, the stories left in the memories of the locals haven’t been washed away.